heche-psb/wgd/README.md

 -rh, --rel_height, the relative height at which the peak width is measured, default 0.4 -mg, --minseglen, the minimum length of segments to include in ratio if <= 1, default 100000 -kr, --keepredun, flag option, whether to keep redundant multiplicons, if the flag was set, the redundant multiplicons will be kept
+-epk, --extraparanomeks, extra paranome Ks data to plot in the mixed Ks distribution, default None -pag, --plotapgmm, flag option, whether to plot mixture modeling of anchor Ks in the mixed Ks distribution, if the flag was set, the mixture modeling of anchor Ks will be plotted
+-pem, --plotelmm, flag option, whether to plot elmm mixture modeling of paranome Ks in the mixed Ks distribution, if the flag was set, the elmm mixture modeling of paranome Ks will be plotted
+-c, --components, the range of the number of components to fit in anchor Ks mixture modeling, default (1,4)
 ```

 ## Usage